last72/csg2431at1st/README.md

 - ID: 2, PW: 2, access_level: admin
 - ID: 3, PW: 3, access_level: moderator

+The version control has done using github. recent commits can be viewed in **extra/Commits last72_csg2431at1st 04102018.pdf**

 ### Access Level Changing (Mark 4)
 - [X] Feature: change access level of user to member, moderator, or admin in **php/userDetails.php** page.